 4. For an outer garment, be sure to check the finished garment size for the final fit.

 The general consensus with the Nova coat is that you can easily go down 2 sizes from the one recommended on the packet.
 I had to go down 3!
 This is because I'm a DD cup and the pattern block (the body the pattern is made for) is a B cup.
-Papercut have just announced that they are releasing a D cup specific version of the pattern, but that's currently in testing phase at the moment.
+Papercut Patterns have since released the Nova Coat in a Curve variation, which you can find here.

 So here's what I should have done.